RockefellerArchiveCenter/bits_and_bytes/_posts/2026-03-25-accessibility-audit-process.md

 ## The Audit Context

 As the RAC [Accessibility Statement](https://rockarch.org/about-us/accessibility/) asserts, we are “committed to providing broad and equitable access to our collections, facilities, programs, services, and websites for people with disabilities in ways that are welcoming and inclusive and that support a right to privacy and self-determination.”
-As part of this commitment, we target the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) 2.2 AA as our minimum standard for both our public websites and internal web-based tools for staff.
+As part of this commitment, we target the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) 2.2 AA as our minimum standard for both our public websites and internal web-based tools.
 It’s a commitment that we’ve continuously and iteratively supported over the past several years through staff training, “shifting left” in design and development practices, and by codifying accessible web components through our [Style Library and Guide](https://blog.rockarch.org/style-library-reflection).
 This audit project is part of that larger effort to develop technical knowledge in this domain and identify opportunities to provide broader and more equitable access.

-<blockquote>“We are committed to providing broad and equitable access [...] in ways that are welcoming and inclusive and that support a right to privacy and self-determination.”</blockquote>
+<blockquote>We are committed to providing broad and equitable access [...] in ways that are welcoming and inclusive and that support a right to privacy and self-determination.</blockquote>

 An important contextual note so that readers can calibrate our approach with your own context: The RAC is an organization that builds and maintains many of our own web tools in-house, and therefore faces different accessibility challenges than those that rely primarily on third-party platforms.
-We have more control, but are also solely responsible for remediation for these tools.
-The audit scope and planned ownership of remediation work described here may be more extensive than what others encounter as we rely less on existing [Voluntary Product Accessibility Templates (VPATs)](https://www.itic.org/policy/accessibility/vpat) or conversations and advocacy with vendors.
+We have more control, but are also solely responsible for the maintenance and remediation of these tools.
+The audit scope and planned ownership of remediation work described here may differ from what others encounter in different institutional contexts as we rely less on existing [Voluntary Product Accessibility Templates (VPATs)](https://www.itic.org/policy/accessibility/vpat) or conversations and advocacy with vendors.

 ## How We Organized the Work

 The audit team consisted of a lead analyst (myself, User Experience and Accessibility Analyst on the Digital Strategies team) and three contributors: Archivists Renee Pappous from our Access team, Darren Young from our Processing team, and Project Associate Andrea Cadornigara from our Research and Engagement Program.
 Drawing on my knowledge as an [IAAP-certified Web Accessibility Specialist](https://www.accessibilityassociation.org/was-exam#AboutWAS) and UX and web development practitioner, I planned and led the project.
 I developed a standardized audit process for the team, identified a suite of supporting tools, conducted an initial training for contributors, and coordinated the audit process using a sprint-based agile workflow designed to support collaboration and learning as a team.
-We scheduled the work at a pace to accommodate other job responsibilities while maintaining project momentum, with an average time commitment of 2–3 hours/week for contributors spread over 7 sprints.
+We scheduled the work at a pace to accommodate other job responsibilities while maintaining project momentum, with an average time commitment of 3 hours/week for contributors spread over 7 sprints.

 Finally, we leveraged this work as a jumping-off point during the project to share digital accessibility best practices with our entire staff, emphasizing accessibility as an ongoing and shared responsibility rooted in [our organizational values](https://rockarch.org/about-us/mission-vision-values/).
 We compiled and regularly shared digital accessibility tips in an all-staff message channel that emphasized practical approaches and tools to incorporate accessibility best practices into everyday work.
 Tips included considerations for use of headings, alt text, use/choice of color, social media posts, link text, presentation slides, and audiovisual content.
 At the end of the project, the audit team also conducted a training presentation on web accessibility that was open to all staff.

 ## The Audit Process

 Digital accessibility can be a highly technical domain, but there are some basic checks that can quickly and impactfully identify accessibility bugs and issues that impede access.
 If properly supported by specialists with existing domain knowledge, this opens accessibility auditing work up to a range of contributors with different levels of existing knowledge.
 A variety of free browser extensions, bookmarklets, and checklists can also aid accessibility auditing.
 In this post I’ll highlight the tools we used, though this is not inteded to be an exhaustive list.
-What you need will vary by testing goals and context.
+Tool need will vary by testing goals and context.
 For more options, see the [W3C Web Accessibility Initiative's' list of evaluation tools](https://www.w3.org/WAI/test-evaluate/tools/list/).

 We approached our audit in a four-step process: